 Texas Public Library Annual Report Information

+The 2015 report will come out in early January.
 We strongly suggest libraries complete their annual report no later than March 31, to allow staff time to check data.
 Final submission of the annual report is due April 30.
 A library reporting after April 30 risks losing accreditation.
 See Contact Information for further assistance.

 Forms are available in Microsoft Word or PDF format.
 PDF requires a free Adobe Acrobat Reader.